 - Programming languages – The most commonly used languages for back end developers are Java, Python, .NET, and Ruby (which is used to build Ruby on Rails).

 - Version control software – These are for managing changes to your program and are useful to almost all developers.
 Git, SVN, and CVS are examples of these.

 If you’re interested in becoming a back end developer, consider starting to learn how to use these tools and basic back end programming sooner rather than later.
 Why would a job as a back end developer be appealing to you?
 Let’s look at some numbers.

 Back End Developer Careers

-However, there are many other great career opportunities in the tech field.
-If this sounds almost perfect except perhaps the lack of room for “creativity”, consider becoming a front end developer instead.
-If you’re the type to wear a lot of hats, a full-stack developer which creates both the front and back end, might just be the fit for you.
+However, there are many other great career opportunities in the tech field, such as web designer vs web developer.
+If this sounds almost perfect except perhaps the lack of room for “creativity,” consider becoming a front end developer instead.
+If you’re the type to wear a lot of hats, a full-stack developer which creates both the front and back end might just be the fit for you.
 The possibilities really are endless.